Is this the end of Putin? As rebellion brews in Russia, civil war is on the horizon

 Russian exiled militia, supported by Ukrainian forces, have been carrying out cross-border raids for some months now.
 They were waiting, they said, for orders to carry out major operations.

 Nicolai Koznetsov, a member of the Freedom for Russia Legion, wanted to stress the following: “We have been saying for a long time about anger in the [Russian] military, not just Wagner, but other units.
 We are going to see this now spread very quickly, just watch.
-A lot of the army will not oppose Prigozhin”.
+A lot of the army will not oppose Prigozhin.”

 Prigozhin posted a message on Telegram on Saturday morning declaring that he and his fighters were prepared to sacrifice themselves for the country.
 “All of us are ready to die, all 25,000, and then another 25,000, we will do so for the Russian people”.

-Over 80 per cent of Wagner’s fighters in Ukraine, it is estimated, are convicts who have been recruited in a prison amnesty and it is unclear whether they would indeed be prepared to sacrifice themselves in a war in which the odds – numerically and in terms of weaponry – are stacked against them.
+More than 80 per cent of Wagner’s fighters in Ukraine, it is estimated, are convicts who have been recruited in a prison amnesty and it is unclear whether they would indeed be prepared to sacrifice themselves in a war in which the odds – numerically and in terms of weaponry – are stacked against them.

 For the time being, holding Rostov gives Prigozhin enormous leverage.
-The city, just 60 miles from the Ukrainian border, is the base of Russia’s southern military district command, and the 58th Combined Arms Army facing the Ukrainian counter-offensive.
+The city, just 60 miles from the Ukrainian border, is the base of Russia’s southern military district command, and the 58th Combined Arms Army facing the Ukrainian counteroffensive.
 Wagner is controlling the airport from where, Prigozhin has claimed, Russian warplanes have been attacking his fighters on orders of Shoigu.
-He announced “we took [the airport] under control so that attack aviation did not strike us, but strike Ukrainians.”
+He announced that “we took [the airport] under control so that attack aviation did not strike us, but strike Ukrainians”.
 He also insisted that his fighters would not interfere with the conduct of the war.

 How long will he maintain that position?
 According to recently leaked Pentagon papers, Prigozhin was prepared to reveal troop and ammunition positions in return for the Ukrainians ending assaults on his mercenary fighters and withdraw from Bakhmut, the Donbas town which has been turned into a charnel house after months of savage fighting.